saltandpepperdigital/Android-Architecture/README.md

 # Android-Architecture
-We present in Android-Architecture demo 3 type of Android architecture.
+We present in Android-Architecture demo 3 types of Android architecture.

 There are currently three major approaches to architecting your Android apps:
 1. Standard Android (Model-View-Controller)